Gallows Beam at the Supreme Court of Queensland

 The gallows beam, Supreme Court (

-The gallows beam, Supreme Court (C Dawson, 2014)
+The gallows beam, Supreme Court.
+(C Dawson, 2014)

 I emphasise the word 'genuine' because the next case holds a rusty barbeque plate made from a metal plate that was 'allegedly' once part of the gallows trapdoor.
 Apart from the fact that the trap was made of thick timber slabs, the evidence for the origins of this piece is dubious.
-Even if this was the real thing, it has been sadly neglected and the metal is now a mass of rust.
+Even if this was the real thing, which is unlikely, it has been sadly neglected and the metal is now a mass of rust.

 Was this rusty BBQ plate made from the Boggo Road gallows platform?

-A rusty BBQ plate (C Dawson, 2014)
+A rusty BBQ plate, dubiously claimed to part of the gallows trapdoor.
+(C Dawson, 2014)

 One issue for the Path to Abolition team was the apparent lack of hanging artefacts, and one of the early ideas was to construct a full or half-scale replica gallows for display, but perhaps a massive set of gallows (these things were about 7 metres high) in the Supreme Court entrance foyer wouldn't do too much for the image of Queensland, especially when the State led the way in abolishing the things in the first place.
 Gallows or not, it did allow me an eye-catching article title anyway.